-Specifies which hosts are allowed to ask ordinary DNS questions. allow-query may also be specified in the zone statement, in which case it overrides the options allow-query statement.
+This specifies which hosts are allowed to ask ordinary DNS questions. allow-query may also be specified in the zone statement, in which case it overrides the options allow-query statement.
 If not specified, the default is to allow queries from all hosts.

-allow-query-cache is now used to specify access to the cache.
+Note allow-query-cache is used to specify access to the cache.